Peter Lenz: Grand Prix racing

-In 2009 Lenz began racing full-time on 125 GP race bikes.
+In 2009, Lenz began racing full-time on 125 GP race bikes.
 He competed in the USGPRU National Series and select WERA West, AFM, CCS SW and OMRRA races.

 At the age of 11, Lenz became the youngest licensed Expert racer in AFM (American Federation of Motorcyclists) history; the previous holder of that honor was American GP racer Randy Mamola.
 Lenz also became the youngest rider to win an AFM race with his win in the Clubman Lightweight class on March 21, 2009, at Buttonwillow Raceway Park.
 Lenz was 11 years, 9 months, and 21 days old.

 At the age of 11, Lenz became the youngest licensed Expert racer in CCS (Championship Cup Series) history.
 He also became the youngest rider to win a CCS race with his win in the 125GP class on March 1, 2009, at Firebird International Raceway (East Course).
 In the same day, Lenz set a new 125GP track record of 59.14s.

 After the first two rounds, Lenz was leading the USGPRU (United States Grand Prix Racers Union) West Coast 125GP and 250GP class championships.
 Mid-season Lenz crashed into a tire wall at Portland International Raceway (PIR) on May 31, 2009, due to mechanical failures.
 The accident effectively ended Lenz's 2009 season and his run at the USGPRU 125GP and 250GP motorcycle road racing national championships.
 Lenz recovered and returned to racing in 2010.

 Career

-Lenz began riding in the dirt on a Yamaha PW50 when he was 5 and quickly started racing it.
+Lenz began riding in the dirt on a Yamaha PW50 when he was five and quickly started racing it.
 He soon moved up to a KTM Pro Senior 50.
-At age 7 he transitioned to pocketbikes on pavement which he rode for the next 2 years, finishing with an undefeated season.
-Lenz then advanced to racing minis for 3 years on a variety of bikes including: Honda NSR50, KTM 65SX roadracer, Metrakit MiniGP 50 and 80 and Honda RSF150R.
+At the age of seven, he transitioned to pocketbikes on pavement which he rode for the next two years, finishing with an undefeated season.
+Lenz then advanced to racing minis for three years on a variety of bikes including: Honda NSR50, KTM 65SX roadracer, Metrakit MiniGP 50 and 80 and Honda RSF150R.

 2005

 2005 was Lenz's first season riding pocketbikes as well as being a member of the BMS Factory Racing, USA Team.
-He finished the season taking 4th Overall in the Junior division of OMRRA (Oregon Motorcycle Road Racing Association).
+He finished the season taking fourth overall in the Junior division of OMRRA (Oregon Motorcycle Road Racing Association).

 2006

-In 2006 Lenz rode a full season with OMRRA and joined Portland, Oregon, based FNB Racing.
-In March he traveled to France, to visit the BMS factory, and Spain where he placed 4th and 6th in an internationally attended pocketbike race.
+In 2006, Lenz rode a full season with OMRRA and joined Portland, Oregon, based FNB Racing.
+In March, he traveled to France, to visit the BMS factory, and Spain where he placed fourth and sixth in an internationally attended pocketbike race.
 At the Canadian Mini Nationals sanctioned by the CMA in August at Quesnel, British Columbia, Lenz went home as the 2006 CMA Canadian National Open Pocketbike Champion and the Canadian Junior National Pocketbike Champion.
 Lenz also raced his first year in MiniGP on his NSR50 finishing as the NMRRA Mini50 GP Class Champion.
 Lenz completed the season as the OMRRA Junior Overall Pocketbike Champion and announced his retirement from pocketbikes.